gem/oq-engine/doc/installing/cluster.md

 ## Storage requirements

 Storage requirements depend a lot on the type of calculations you want to run.
 On a worker node you will need just the space for the operating system, the logs and the OpenQuake installation: less than 20GB are usually enough.
 Workers can be also diskless (using iSCSI or NFS for example).
-Starting from OpenQuake 2.3 the software and all its libraries are loated in `/opt/openquake`.
+Starting from OpenQuake 2.3 the software and all its libraries are located in `/opt/openquake`.

 On the master node you will also need space for:
 - the users' **home** directory (usually located under `/home`): it contains the calculations datastore (`hdf5` files located in the `oqdata` folder)